Economic remedies abound in crisis, but can they deliver?

 Johnson wants to see emergency sick pay covered substantially by the government, overtime paid to health care workers, and a massive transfer along the lines of a proposal by a top economic adviser to President Obama.
 Congress would send every American adult $1,000 and $500 to every child under Jason Furman’s proposal, at an estimated ultimate cost to taxpayers of $350 billion.

-Trump’s signature proposal of a payroll tax cut has spurred criticism from both conservatives and liberals, including some Democrats in Congress who’ve given it a chilly reception.
+Trump’s signature proposal of a payroll tax cut has spurred criticism from both conservatives and liberals, and it met bipartisan resistance Tuesday on Capitol Hill.

 “It’s a very untargeted measure,” said Joseph Stiglitz, a Nobel laureate economist who teaches at Columbia University.
 “Some Americans are at the brink.
 They need to show up to work to feed their families.”